Financial Aid at UW Law School

 monthly amount calculated under the 10-year Standard Plan.
 If you repay under PAYE for 20 years, you may

 be eligible to have any outstanding loan balance cancelled.
+You may, however, have to pay taxes on the amount that is discharged.
 Additionally, if you work in public service

 and you have reduced loan payments through PAYE, the remaining balance after 10